dex4er/tf/README.md

 An additional option is `-compact` which will skip the content of the resources completely.

 The command accepts resource name as an argument without `-target=` option.
+If argument misses quotes inside square brackets then they will be added.

 The command will generate temporarily the `terraform.tfplan` file.